-Editor’s Note: Further evaluation is FFS.
+NOTE: Further evaluation is not addressed in the present document.

 7.18 Solution #18: Enforcing policy checks for NF Consumer in PNI-NPN

 7.18.1 Introduction

 This solution addresses the requirement of key issue#2 related to restriction of access to services and information exchanged between customer and operator premises and vice versa.
 The solution assumes that atleast an NF consumer is in the customer premises.